TerribleAtCreating/dr-rhythm-editor/README.md

 hi, thanks for picking up the mod! this mod includes the restored & improved rhythm game editor in DELTARUNE Chapter 4 and the custom Black Knife chart.

-# Versioning DELTARUNE for the mod
+# Downgrading DELTARUNE for the mod
 This mod is built upon the release version of DELTARUNE from Steam.
 The version supported by this mod can be reached using these IDs:
 - `App ID`: 1671210